CR Vasco da Gama: History

+Vasco's 2010s began looking like things would improve for the club, with them winning the 2011 Copa do Brasil, defeating Coritiba in the final.
+The team also finished as runner-up in the 2011 Campeonato Brasileiro Série A, behind Corinthians.
+Many fans and players from that team contested the match against Flamengo on the last matchday of that year which, according to them, had crucial refereeing errors that denied Vasco the title.
+A while later, the referee of that match, Péricles Bassols, admitted his mistakes when refereeing the game.
+In 2013 season, the club had been relegated for the second time in their history to Campeonato Brasileiro Série B, which was secured with a 5–1 defeat to Atletico Paranaense on the final matchday.
 After one season in the Série B during 2014, Vasco gained promotion and in May 2015 won the Campeonato Carioca after a 12-year hiatus.
 However, they were relegated again in the 2015 edition, placing eighteenth.
-In 2016, Vasco became back-to-back Carioca champions and had a 34-match unbeaten streak, their longest in official games.
-Once again, they were promoted after one season in Série B. However, in the 2020 season, they were relegated for the fourth time and then failed to gain promotion during the 2021 season, placing tenth.
+In 2016, Vasco became back-to-back Campeonato Carioca champions and had a 34-match unbeaten streak, their longest in official games.
+Once again, they were promoted to first division after one season in second division.
+However, in the 2020 season, they were relegated for the fourth time and then failed to gain promotion during the 2021 season, placing tenth.